9 great Easter days out in Cornwall

-This Easter there’s plenty going on at Heligan including: a fun trail, games, dress-up, and workshops, all based on the classic book, The Scarecrows’ Wedding by Julia Donaldson and Axel Scheffler.
+This Easter there’s plenty going on at Heligan including a ‘Grow Your Own’ fun trail, games and workshops.
 Visitors will also have the opportunity to meet the newly born lambs in the barn on Heligan’s Home Farm.

 Visit Callestick Farm near Perranporth to see their ice cream factory.
-Open Easter until end of October 2018, 10am-5.30pm and 5pm on Sundays.
-As the weather improves there will be farm animals in the paddock.
-In the lovely courtyard you can enjoy milking Pricilla the model cow – or head to the barn tearoom for an ice cream.
+Open Easter until end of October, 10am-5.30pm and 5pm on Sundays.
+As the weather improves there will be farm animals in the paddock including pigs and a collection of chicken breeds – or head to the barn tearoom for an ice cream.

 In the viewing gallery see ice cream being made.
 New flavours this season are Sticky Toffee Pudding or passion fruit ice cream and a pomegranate sorbet.

 A place of ancient barrows, mystical woodland, beautiful formal gardens, listed monuments, battle sites, forts and chapels dotted along a remote coastline above secret beaches and smugglers’ coves.